Old Greenwich Yacht Club Women’s Boating and Social group

 Whether you’re a paddler, power boater or sailor, the women of OGYC are always low key ready to get out on the water, mix it up and get to know each other.

 What does the OGYC Women’s Boating group do?
-We get together casually over a glass of BYOB wine and appetizers, sometimes on, and sometimes off the water.
-The 10 member volunteer squad (full list can be found at the bottom of this page) periodically plans some impromptu events & meet-ups at the club.
+We get together casually over a glass of BYOBeverage of choice, and appetizers, sometimes on, and sometimes off the water.
+The 14 member volunteer squad (full list can be found at the bottom of this page) periodically plans some impromptu events & meet-ups at the club.

 Participation in this OGYC group requires Greenwich residency AND membership in the Old Greenwich Yacht Club.